Serena Williams's early career: US Open

 Williams then competed in the final slam of the year at the US Open.
-In her first match, Williams had to scrapped through Australian Nicole Pratt, when she dropped the second set, but finally came through in three.
+In her first match, Williams had to battle with Australian Nicole Pratt, when she dropped the second set, but finally came through in three.
 However, her next match was easier taking on Kiwi's Pavlina Nola, Williams just dropped three games to advance.
 In the third round, she faced Irina Spîrlea, Williams had won their two previous matches in the year, however Spîrlea took the first set just to see Williams come back in the second winning it in a bagel.
 In the final set, Williams was broken in the 11th game and Spîrlea took advantage and closed it out in the next game to eliminate Williams.

 For the second slam in a row, Williams played mixed doubles with Max Mirnyi.
 In their first two matches, they came through easily defeating Miriam Oremans and Nicklas Kulti in straight sets and having a walkover over Americans Lindsay Davenport and Jan-Michael Gambill.
 In a repeat of the Wimbledon mixed doubles final, they faced Mirjana Lučić and Mahesh Bhupathi, Williams and Mirnyi dropped the first set, but took the final two sets at five.
 In the semifinals, they had to battle hard against Debbie Graham and Sandon Stolle, as both teams traded the first two sets both going to a tie-break.
 In the final set Williams and Mirnyi took it with ease to advance.
 In the final they faced the American team of Lisa Raymond and Patrick Galbraith.
 The American-Belorussian team came through in two easy sets over the American team to claim their second straight slam as a team.